Dillard University: Academic buildings

-DUICEF (Dillard University International Center for Economic Freedom) was dedicated in 2004.
+Michael & Shaun Jones Hall(Also, referred to as Jones Hall), previously known as DUICEF (Dillard University International Center for Economic Freedom), was built in 2004.
 It houses the offices of the Division of Education & Psychology and the Division of Social Sciences, and computer and language laboratories.

 Howard House, built in 1936, was originally a guest house, but currently is home to the business program.
 The building was named in honor of New Orleans native Alvin Pike Howard (1889–1937), successful businessman, former professor of Tulane University and former director of Hibernia National Bank; he is a noteworthy contributor to the development of Dillard University.

 The Professional Schools Building is the newest academic building on campus.
 It was dedicated in 2010.
 The building is home to academic and research programs for the College of Business, School of Nursing, School of Public Health, and the Department of Science, Technology, Engineering and Mathematics.

 Rosenwald Hall is a hall at Dillard University.
 Dillard's first permanent building was originally the campus library.
 It was built in May 1934.
 The building is named in honor of philanthropist Julius Rosenwald, to whom the building was dedicated in June 1948.
 This building houses the university's administrative offices and was under construction due to damage in the aftermath of Hurricane Katrina, but has since re-opened.

 Samuel DuBois Cook Fine Arts and Communications Center at Dillard University, New Orleans, was built in 1993.
 The building is named in honor of Dillard University's sixth president, Samuel DuBois Cook.
 With his tenure came the start of the modernization of Dillard University's infrastructure.
 In the building are the Fine Arts Gallery and studios, state-of-the-art television and recording studios, the Music Department, the Drama Department and a theater, and a radio station.

 Stern Hall is a hall at Dillard University.
 Dillard's science building was built in 1952.
 It is named in honor of Edgar Bloom Stern, a prominent financier and philanthropist of New Orleans.
 The building was renovated in 1952 and again in 1968.
 In the building are the Division of Nursing, Division of Natural Sciences, two computer labs, Biology, Chemistry and Physics labs as well as a learning center sponsored by the Louisiana Alliance for Minority Participation (LAMP) program.